orubel/grails-api-toolkit/README.md

 Some of the features in the apitoolkit include:

 - header generation
+- dynamic api chain generation in OPTIONS method and apidocs
 - support for different encoding types for return data (as set by client)
 - content-type handling/output through 'content-type' header
 - FULL REST methods support (HEAD, OPTIONS, GET, PUT, POST, DELETE, TRACE, PATCH)